mmmyyc/ai-template/doc/day28-文档/doc.md

 4.  **Functionality Gaps:** Current tools struggle with accurately generating or formatting complex elements like data tables and charts, which are crucial for many presentations.
 5.  **Usage Barriers:** Ironically, users who are not already proficient in presentation software may find it difficult to effectively prompt and guide the AI to achieve satisfactory results.

-## 4. Our Product's Solution: [Your Product Name Here - e.g., SlideCraft AI]
+## 4. Our Product's Solution: slidescraft

 Our product directly targets these pain points with a focused, user-centric approach: